Short lists with short programs in short time

 \section{Abstract}

 Given a machine $U$, a $c$-short program for $x$ is a string $p$ such that $U(p)=x$ and the length of $p$ is bounded by $c$ + (the length of a shortest program for $x$).
-We show that for any universal machine, it is possible to compute in polynomial time on input $x$ a list of polynomial size guaranteed to contain a $O(\log |x|)$-short program for $x$.
-We also show that there exist computable functions that map every $x$ to a list of size $O(|x|^2)$ containing a $O(1)$-short program for $x$ and this is essentially optimal because we prove that such a list must have size $\Omega(|x|^2)$.
-Finally we show that for some machines, computable lists containing a shortest program must have length $\Omega(2^{|x|})$.
+We show that for any standard Turing machine, it is possible to compute in polynomial time on input $x$ a list of polynomial size guaranteed to contain a $\bigO{\log |x|}$-short program for $x$.
+We also show that there exists a computable function that maps every $x$ to a list of size $|x|^2$ containing a $\bigO{1}$-short program for $x$.
+This is essentially optimal because we prove that for each such function there is a $c$ and infinitely many $x$ for which the list has size at least $c|x|^2$.
+Finally we show that for some standard machines, computable functions generating lists with $0$-short programs, must have infinitely often list sizes proportional to $2^{|x|}$.

 {\bf Keywords:} list-approximator, Kolmogorov complexity, on-line matching, expander graph